DavidMikeSimon/python-rotate-backups/README.rst

    "``-u``, ``--use-sudo``","Enable the use of ""sudo"" to rotate backups in directories that are not readable and/or writable for the current user (or the user logged in to a remote system over SSH)."
+   "``-d``, ``--depth=COUNT``","Consider files and directories to be backups if they are COUNT further levels below the contents of the given directory.
+The default is zero."
    "``-n``, ``--dry-run``","Don't make any changes, just print what would be done.
 This makes it easy to evaluate the impact of a rotation scheme without losing any backups."
    "``-v``, ``--verbose``",Make more noise (increase logging verbosity).